Meitei literature: Epics

 The Numit Kappa ("Shooting the Sun") is a mythological text in narrative verse.
 It was published in English translation by T.C.
 Hodson (1908).
 A translation into modern Meitei was published in 1908.

 Ougri (also known as Leiroi Ngongloi Eshei) is a poem written in archaic Meitei.

 The sagas of the seven epic cycles of incarnations of the two divine lovers were originated from Moirang kingdom near the shores of the Loktak lake in Ancient Kangleipak (early Manipur).
 Among them, Khamba Thoibi is regarded as the last and the greatest epic.

 Chronicles

 The Ningthourol Shingkak is a work written under Gharib Nawaz (Pamheiba), written in the mode of "predictions" made during the rule of Khagemba (r.
 1597–1652) and thus foretelling the birth and reign of Gharib Nawaz and his religious reforms.
 The Cheitharol Kumbaba or "Royal Chronicle" is a text written down in the early 19th century, under Jai Singh, the puppet king installed after the Burmese invasion, purportedly based on an older copy which was no longer available.
 It contains day-to-day transactions and occurrences the state.

 Scriptures

-The Meitei scriptures are a number of books and other texts which tell about Meitei religion (Sanamahism) as well as Meitei mythology.
-They are the sacred literature for the Meitei pagans.
-Notably, one should not confused all the Puya (Meitei texts) to be Meitei scriptures, because many puyas were written based on the topics irrelevant to religion.
+The Meitei scriptures are texts regarding the Meitei religion (Sanamahism) as well as Meitei mythology.
+They are the sacred literature to the followers of the Meitei religion.
+Some of the puyas are regarded as scriptures, but not all of them.